Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 • Prothrombin complex.

-Blood transfusion and the use of blood substitutes are rare.
+Blood transfusions and the use of blood substitutes are rarely used.
 As in the acute form, iron supplements and vitamins are used to treat chronic anemia.
-Symptomatic therapy is prescribed, aimed at eliminating dysfunctions in the body.
+Appointed symptomatic therapy, aimed at eliminating dysfunctions in the body.

 Aspects of anemia treatment - video

-One should not hope for the possibility of curing anemia with the help of only folk remedies.
-They can be used only as an addition to the main treatment.
-But before starting therapy, a doctor's consultation is required.
-Most often, doctors recommend using:
+One should not hope to cure anemia with only folk remedies.
+They can only be used as an addition to the main treatment.
+But before starting therapy, you need to consult a doctor.
+Most often doctors recommend using:

 • burnet;